mdnfiras/ovpn/README.md

 The VM will start with 1 CPU, 512 MB of RAM and hostname ovpn.
 Vagrant should automatically tie it with its own virtual network which can access the host's private networks and the Internet.

-The TCP requests on the host's <host_private/public_ip>:1194 will be forwarded the VM's eth0 interface.
+The TCP requests on the host's <host_private/public_ip>:1194 will be forwarded to the VM's eth0 interface.
 Vagrant is not capable of forwarding UDP paquets using LibVirt as provider.

 The VM's OS will be Ubuntu Server 18.04.